Population of 432,053 (as of February 2019), covering an area of 69.56 square kilometers, located approximately 50 kilometers from Tokyo.

-The charm of Fujisawa lies very much in its rich and varied nature which can be enjoyed all year round, from the blue seas surrounding Enoshima, to the wisteria flowers adorning the city.
+The attraction of Fujisawa lies very much in its rich and varied nature which can be enjoyed all year round, from the blue seas surrounding Enoshima, to the wisteria flowers adorning the city.

-Just a few steps from the fashionable shopping mall and other amenities that surround the modern station are the historic streets of Fujisawa.
+Just a few minutes from the fashionable shopping area and other amenities that surround the station are the historic streets of Fujisawa.
 One of the fifty three stages along the Tokaido Road, this area was once a flourishing inn town astride the main highway between modern day Tokyo and Kyoto.
 Other historic attractions include Yugyo-ji Temple, which is the birthplace of the traditional Japanese Bon festival dance.

 Did you know Fujisawa is home to one of the tourist spots included in the Michelin Green Guide?